-Last week i put my hands on a GBA with two problems: the sound is very low and the screen was not showing the images very well, explained on a next post.
-I thought that also there was a problem with power, but was just the batteries.
-I never had an Game Boy Advance and this is the first time that I see one from close, so I still know nothing about it.
+Last week i put my hands on a GBA with two problems: the sound was very low and the screen was not showing the images very well, explained on a next post.
+I thought that also there was a problem with power, but it was just the batteries.
+I never had an Game Boy Advance and this is the first time that I see one up close, so I still know nothing about it.

 First, it was cheap, really cheap.
-Second, I thought that would be fun understand how it works and maybe fix it, as I have study before the Genesis(‘Mega Drive’ here) and the Game boy color.
+Second, I thought that would be fun understand how it works and maybe fix it, as I have studied the Genesis(‘Mega Drive’ here) and the Game boy color before.
 Third, do you ever saw someone not happy while playing Pokémon?

 Good!
-To understand a little about the inner of a GBA, I just needed the schematics for it, just google this and be happy.
-That’s totally wrong, I did not found the schematics in any place.
+To understand a little about the inwards of a GBA, I just needed the schematics for it, just google them and be happy.
+That’s totally wrong, I could not find the schematics in any place.

-When I searching for something electronics related, first I search in English, because I think that the probability of finding something I want is greater, as there are sites in English in every country in the world.
-This time was not this way, I found the schematics in a service manual in Portuguese, from the GBAs produced here in Brazil, in a page that wanted you to pay for it.
-These things have about 15 years, I don’t think is wrong share information about them, so you can download the service manual here (instructions in Portuguese, schematics in English).
+When I searching for something electronics related, I search first in English, because I think that the probability of finding something I want is greater, as there are sites in English in every country in the world.
+This time it was not this way, I found the schematics in a service manual in Portuguese, from the GBAs produced here in Brazil, in a page that wanted you to pay for it.
+These things have about 15 years, I don’t think is wrong sharing information about them, so you can download the service manual here (servicing instructions in Portuguese, schematics in English).

 Hey, why the hurry?
-If you came here for this, you probably is a guy like me and is planning to fix or do evil things -Muahahaha!- with your gba, so I would love to see what kind of thing you’re doing.
+If you came here for this, you probably are a guy like me and is planning to fix or do evil things with your gba, hahaha.
+I would love to see what kind of stuff you’re doing.
 Be nice and leave a comment!

 Thanks for the reading, and until the next post when i will talk about what I did with the GBA’s screen.
 See you!